alexandrelam/slidev-theme-doctolib/example.md

 theme: ./
 ---

-# Slidev Theme Doctolib
+# Doctolib Template C0.

-For doctolibers who want to use Slidev for their presentations.
+Subtitle of the presentation

 ---